Real Estate in Norway

 What is a typical expat home or apartment like in Norway?

 "I live in a huge former old peoples' home except I don't live in it.
 There's no work for me near the house and I don't live in Norway though I work there and pay tax there.
 22 years in Norway and I've had a residence permit for about 9 months.
 Most expats in the area?
 Most live in "normal" houses.
-I didn't have much choice," said one expat in Skei i Jolster.
+I didn't have much choice," explained one expat living in Skei i Jolster, Norway.

 What is the average cost of housing in Norway?